Complete Form 2603 for an individual’s initial assessment and for all annual and revision assessments. Completion of Form 2603 is required and:

 Section III.
-Applicant’s/Member’s Preference, Strengths, and Unique Considerations
+Preferences, Strengths and Unique Circumstances

 Section IV.
 Service Planning Considerations

-7. Non-Medicaid State Program Services – Enter services that the member is receiving through state programs other than Medicaid, including the program name, service type, hours per week (if applicable) and begin/end date.
+7. Non-Medicaid State Program Services – Enter services that the individual is receiving through state programs other than Medicaid, including the program name, service type, hours per week (if applicable) and begin/end date.
 Examples include Women, Infants and Children and Supplemental Nutrition Assistance Program.